-Hiking in the valley of joy – Reykjadalur trail
+Hiking in Reykjadalur, the hot river valley trail

-After you have had a refreshing cup of coffee and a piece of cookie at Dalakaffi - the adorable café next to the parking place - from there you continue on foot.
+Grab a refreshing cup of coffee and a piece of cake at Dalakaffi, the adorable café next to the parking place, from there you continue on foot.
 The trail itself is not technically demanding, however, it can be challenging for those who are not used to working out regularly.
 One might find the first two kilometres quite trying as the path rises more than 200 metres and is fairly steep.
-The trail is well marked and properly constructed, and you will probably meet many hikers here.
+The trail is well marked and properly constructed, and you will probably meet many hikers along the way.

-The hike to the hot springs is approximately 3km long and takes about an hour or somewhat more if you are not in a good shape, carry a heavy backpack, or if you are (or hike with) a photographer.
+The hike to the hot springs is approximately 3km long and takes about an hour or so, could be a bit more if you are not in a good shape, walking with young children, carrying a heavy backpack, or if you are (or hiking with) a photographer.
 Around the second kilometre you will pass a canyon with a picturesque waterfall called Djúpagilsfoss.
-There are beautiful moss fields around, a panorama of the infinite wilderness, colourful mountains, and steam rises in every direction with the North Atlantic Ocean sparkling in the distance.
+There are beautiful moss fields around, a panorama of the infinite wilderness and Colourful mountains.
+Steam rises in every direction with the North Atlantic Ocean sparkling in the distance.
 There is no need to hurry.

 Continuing the hike, you will arrive soon at the geothermally active zone.
 Watch your step here and do not leave the marked path.
-It is a dangerous area and accidents can happen easily.
-Bubbling mud, acidic hot springs, steaming ground, and boiling water is everywhere!
+It is a dangerous area and accidents can easily happen.
+The power of the Earth is phenomenal: bubbling mud, acidic hot springs, steaming ground, and boiling water is everywhere!
 After passing the hot springs, you will also see the geothermal river ahead, probably with other visitors in it, enjoying the warm water.

 There are no changing facilities, only a few folding screens to hide behind.
 It’s a good idea to take a drybag on this tour, so you will keep your clothes dry while bathing, even if it rains.

-The temperature of the water can be somewhat unstable.
-If you find it too chilly, walk little bit further against the stream.
-The higher you try the water, the hotter it is.
-However, it can happen that after a period of heavy rain the river gets colder than usual, because many swollen creeks find their way to the river and cool it down.
-But normally the temperature in the bathing area is between 35-45 degrees, and is dangerously hot around the upper area.
-Always try the water with your hand before entering it.
+The temperature of the water is somewhat unstable.
+If you find it too chilly, walk a little bit further against the stream.
+The higher you go the hotter it gets.
+However, sometimes after a period of heavy rain, the river gets colder than usual, because many swollen creeks find their way to the river and cool it down.
+But normally the temperature in the bathing area is between 35-45 degrees Celsius and is dangerously hot around the upper area.
+Always test the water with your hand before going in.

 Map of the hike